Valtis/Script_Showcase/README.md

 ### CheneyCollector
 Implementation of GarbageCollector interface.
 Currently this is the only implementation.
 The collector uses Cheney's algorithm: http://en.wikipedia.org/wiki/Cheney%27s_algorithm

+### Compiler

+Compiler uses recursive descent parser to produce AST, which is then passed to code generator which uses visitor pattern to traverse the tree.
+Currently a single optimization is implemented; recursive tail calls are change into jump instructions.

 ## Compilation